Table of Contents

 Tags

-Delete a Post
+Delete a post

-Pages and Navigation
+Pages

 The Pages section of your Pika dashboard offers more than a way to edit pages.
 From here you can create a custom home page, add pages to your navigation bar, and even add external links to your navigation bar.